umass-gis/workshops/content/agol/agol-basics.md

 # AGOL: The Basics
 {: .no_toc }

-Introduction to layers, data types, and popular GIS softwares.
-{: .fs-6 .fw-300 }
+Introduction to layers, data types, and popular GIS softwares {: .fs-6 .fw-300 }

 <details open markdown="block">